- Zone I - Special Preservation;

 What will happen to my comments?

-At the end of the first phase of engagement (spring 2019), Parks Canada reviewed all feedback and prepared a What We Heard report.
-The information gathered during this second phase of engagement on the draft management plans will be reviewed, analyzed, and considered as the management plans are finalized and prepared for tabling in Parliament.
+At the end of the first phase of consultation (spring 2019), Parks Canada reviewed all feedback and prepared a What We Heard report.
+The information gathered during this second phase of consultation on the draft management plans will be reviewed, analyzed, and considered as the management plans are finalized and prepared for tabling in Parliament.

 A document outlining what we heard during this second phase will be created and posted on the park websites.
 This report will summarize public input and show how it helped shape the final management plans.